 In this article, we will explore some of the best Raspberry Pi operating systems available in 2023.
 We will delve into the features and benefits of each system.
 Whether you’re a beginner looking to experiment with the Raspberry Pi for the first time, or an experienced user looking for a new operating system to try out, there is sure to be something on this list to suit your needs.

-This version of Linux is based on the Fedora 18.
+Pidora is based on Fedora 18.
 If you are a Raspbian user, you will notice big differences between the pidora and the Raspbian.
-Most notable futures however of the Pidora is its ability to function well in a network without the display.
+The most notable futures however of the Pidora is its ability to function well in a network without the display.
 Check here for more info about the headless mode.
 Whereas most Raspbian OS will come with one inbuilt programming language, pidora comes with a variety of them.

 9. Gentoo Linux

 You need an operating system that you can optimize for almost any task.
 Gentoo Linux is the answer.
 With the ability to configure it to run almost any application.
 The operating system can run as a secure server, a development workstation, or even as a gaming station.
 Its adaptability supports it to run also as an embedded solution as well as a professional desktop.

 Gentoo also has an established community of engineers and enthusiasts as well.
 This means users will benefit from good documentation, referencing, and a nice infrastructure for software porting.
 The Portage package management system, around which Gentoo Linux focuses is what makes it flexible on any device.
 This is why we rank it at number nine.
 Gentoo is a good distribution for intermediate technologists who want to learn Linux.
 Therefore the reason why it is most suitable for the Raspberry Pi.